chien314/Movie_Recommender_in_R/MovieRecommender/README.md

 # Movie Recommender

-This is code for a shiny app for a movie recommender based on collaborative filtering.
+This is the code for a shiny app for a movie recommender based on collaborative filtering.
 The website can be found here: https://kenhuangillinois.shinyapps.io/movierecommender/